 With more than 80 Nobel Prize winners as its faculty and students, the University of Chicago’s offering film-making degree programs is unparalleled.

 The University of Chicago offers a challenging, interdisciplinary curriculum that focuses on criticism, history, and theory as well as performance and video production studies.
 Students learn a range of cinematic forms and film-making techniques.

-The University of Pennsylvania boasts expert instructors and a superior course curriculum that focuses on history, theory and criticism while also teaching students the important elements of screenwriting and production.
+The University of Pennsylvania boasts expert instructors and a superior course curriculum that focuses on history, theory, and criticism while also teaching students the important elements of screenwriting and production.

 The University has a huge film library and encourages students to borrow from it.
-It also offers students an opportunity to enroll for the study abroad program so that they can attend festival screenings.
+It also offers students an opportunity to enroll in the study abroad program so that they can attend festival screenings.
 In addition, students learn the art of archiving and preserving films at the National Film Archive.